-Vocabulary games can help you remember words and learn the differences between similar words.
+Online vocabulary games in English can help you remember new words and learn the differences between similar words.

-Their purpose is to practice learning a particular group of words.
-Often these are academic words related to a theme like technology or research on a subject.
+Their purpose is to practice learning a particular group of English words.
+Often these are professional words related to a theme like technology or research on a subject.

 Vocabulary game sections include

-Many are Academic Vocabulary (mainly from the Academic Word List).
+Many are from the Academic Word List (the AWL).
 The words in the puzzles often come from one or more interesting articles on the Internet.
 (Some have a link to those articles after the practice so you can read the words in context.)
 You can also practice some on (linked) quizzes.

 Sign up for English Detective, our free newsletter, for systematic English vocabulary practice.
 Most of these games and activities came from there.
 (See the sign up form on the right column-- or at the bottom of the page.)

-Games are one of the best ways to learn vocabulary.
-Categorizing and manipulating words helps make neural connections in the brain.
+Games are one of the best ways to learn vocabulary in any language.
+Categorizing and manipulating words help make neural connections in the brain.
 So they help you remember words better (and remind you of what you already know.)

 Many subjects have several activities to give more practice with important AWL words.
 Some words overlap, but many are on only one or two pages.
 There are too many words in many areas to teach in just one game.